 San Francisco State is one of several world-class universities in the Bay Area.
 But I’m always proud to point out that we’re the only one in San Francisco Bay every day.
-Thanks to SF State’s Estuary & Ocean Science Center (EOS) — the inspiration for this issue’s feature story — our graduate students are able to get their feet wet (literally) with marine science in the Bay.
+Thanks to SF State’s Estuary & Ocean Science Center (EOS Center) — the inspiration for this issue’s feature story — our graduate students are able to get their feet wet (literally) with marine science in the Bay.
 Working side by side with University researchers, they’re expanding our knowledge of coastal ecosystems and the impact of global climate change while keeping a watchful eye on the body of water that has, in so many ways, shaped the destiny of the city beside it.

 San Francisco became the boisterous, brash, trailblazing town we know today because it was seen as the gateway to wealth during the Gold Rush.
 Get-rich-quick dreamers, non-conformists looking to escape the more staid East and immigrants from around the world all sailed into the Bay looking for a brighter future.
 That mix of ambition, individualism and diversity is still what makes San Francisco — and San Francisco State — special.